hedger/pyznap/README.md

     dest = backup/filesystem              # Backup this filesystem on this location exclude = rpool/filesystem/data/*     # Exclude these datasets for pyznap send

+You can apply the same policy to multiple datasets by listing them in the section header separated by spaces, for example:

+    [rpool/filesystem/logs rpool/filesystem/temp]
+    hourly = 12
+    snap = yes

 Then set up a cronjob by creating a file under `/etc/cron.d/`

     nano /etc/cron.d/pyznap